usnistgov/dioptra/docs/source/user-guide/custom-task-plugins.rst

 Creating a Local Task
 ---------------------

-In general the major difference besides location of local task plugins is that the the `@task` decorator now replaces the `@pyplugs.register` decorator.
+In general the major difference besides location of local task plugins is that the `@task` decorator now replaces the `@pyplugs.register` decorator.
 The task decorator is imported from the prefect library:

 .. code-block:: python